Earth Hands Therapies

 Will I be covered during the session?

-What parts of my body will be treated or massaged?
+What parts of my body will be treated?

-What should I do during the treatment session or massage?
+What should I do during the treatment session?

 How will I feel after the treatment session?

-What are the benefits of bodywork therapies and massage?
+What are the benefits of manual bodywork therapies?

-Are there any medical conditions that would make bodywork therapies or massage inadvisable?
+Are there any medical conditions that would make manual bodywork therapies inadvisable?

-Where will my bodywork treatment or massage session take place?
+Where will my bodywork treatment session take place?

-My office is located inside of a chiropractic clinic.
+My office is located inside of a family chiropractic clinic.

-Your bodywork session will take place in a warm, comfortable room with soft music.
+Your bodywork session will take place in a warm, comfortable room.
 You will sit or lie on a table especially designed for your comfort.

 I use an electric lift table.
 This helps people with mobility restrictions to get on and off the table.
 It also helps me to have appropriate positioning and body mechanics for the techniques being used.
 The table also can adjust into various sitting positions for people who need it.

 ** Please be aware the treatment room is located in a chiropractic office that is a family practice.
-This means that it can get noisy at times.
-If this will bother you, let me know and we can try to schedule you when the chiropractic office is closed.**
+This means that it gets noisy at times.**

 ~~~~~~~~~~~~~~~~~~~~